rhysmeister/mmo/README.md

           --database_stats DATABASE_STATS
                                 Show a summary of the data from the db.stats() command.
+          --show_collections SHOW_COLLECTIONS
+                                List the collections in the given database.
           --command COMMAND     Run a custom command against your MongoDB Cluster.
                                 Should be provided in document format, i.e. '{
-                                command: <value> }'
+                                "command": <value> }'
           --balancing {enable,disable}
-                                Enable or disable balancing.
+                                Enable or disabled balancing.
 Must be supplied with the --collection argument
           --collection COLLECTION
                                 Collection to perform action on.
 Must be supplied in the format <database>.<collection>
+          --balancing_state {enable,disable,state}
+                                Globally manage the balancer state
-          --verbose_display     Used in various functions to display data that is usually supressed
+          --verbose_display     Used in various functions display data that is usually supressed
           --stacktrace          By default we don't display the Python stacktace.
 Use this flag to enable.
+          --schema_summary SCHEMA_SUMMARY
+                                Collection to produce a summary schema for.
+Must be supplied in the format <database>.<collection>
+          --schema_summary_limit SCHEMA_SUMMARY_LIMIT
+                                Set the number of documents that --schema_summary will sample.
+          --plan_cache PLAN_CACHE
+                                Displays a count of the cached plans for the specified collection.
+Must be supplied in the format
+                                <database>.<collection>
+          --plan_cache_shapes PLAN_CACHE_SHAPES
+                                Displays the shapes from the plan cache for the specified collection.
+Must be supplied in the format
+                                <database>.<collection>
+          --plan_cache_query PLAN_CACHE_QUERY
+                                Use with the --collection flag
+          --plan_cache_sort PLAN_CACHE_SORT
+          --plan_cache_projection PLAN_CACHE_PROJECTION
+          --plan_cache_query_id PLAN_CACHE_QUERY_ID
+                                Display the stats for the query with the supplied id as provided in /tmp/mmo_temp_query.txt or
+                                --plan_cache_shapes
+          --plan_cache_clear_query_id PLAN_CACHE_CLEAR_QUERY_ID
+                                Clear the specified query from the Plan Cache.
+          --chunks              Display a count of the chunks broken by namespace and shard.

 EXAMPLES